gavinengel/aeonx/README.md

 # What are .aeon files?

 Aeon files (example.aeon) are similar to CSS.
 Its purpose is to create a language to simplify working with DOM events.
+[Here is an example](https://github.com/gavinengel/aeonx/blob/master/examples/todomvc/todomvc.aeon) of a single .aeon file.

 Its main inspration is from CSS, which can be seen in its key:value syntax.
 It also is inspired by SASS and LESS projects, which can be seen in it's nested syntax.